25 Things to Do After Fresh Fedora 24 and Fedora 25 Workstation Installation

 14. Install Thunderbird Mail Client

-The default desktop mail client on Fedora 24 is Evolution, but Mozilla Thunderbird offers a complete and feature rich desktop Linux mail client for you, probably not the best for some users but it is worth giving a try.
+The default desktop mail client on Fedora 24 and Fedora 25 is Evolution, but Mozilla Thunderbird offers a complete and feature rich desktop Linux mail client for you, probably not the best for some users but it is worth giving a try.
 You can install it from the Software manager application.

 15. Install Spotify Music Streaming Service